shejialuo/code_for_study/OS/APUE/chapter 4/README.md

   Normally, the effective user ID equals the real user ID ,and the effective group ID equals the real group ID.

+Every file has an owner and a group owner.
+The owner is specified by the `st_uid` member of the `stat` structure; the group owner, by the `st_gid` member.

+When we execute a program file, the effective user ID of the process is usually the real user ID, and the effective group ID is usually the real group ID.
+However, we can also set a special flag in the file's mode word (`st_mode`) that says, "When this file is executed, set the effective user ID of the process to be the owner of the file (`st_uid`)".
+Similarly, we can set another bit in the file's mode word that causes the effective group ID to be the group owner of the file (`st_gid`).
+These two bits in the file's mode word are called the *set-user-Id* bit and the *set-group-ID* bit.

 ## File Access Permissions

 The `st_mode` value also encodes the access permission bits for the file.